Trusted

 Join our Trading Community on Telegram

-Starting with the TL;DR version, IOTA is a scalable, open-source communication protocol with a native cryptocurrency to facilitate value transfer.
+IOTA is a scalable, open-source communication protocol with a native cryptocurrency, IOTA.
 It is a first-of-its-kind distributed network that allows internet-connected devices to exchange data and payments securely and efficiently.
+The IOTA Foundation continues to improve its “Tangle” technology, ensuring seamless microtransactions with zero transaction fees.
+So how does IOTA work?
+Here’s what you need to know.

 What is IOTA?